fanyangCS/fanyangcs.github.io/_projects/scheduling.md

 AI workload differs significantly from conventional cloud workload (e.g., big data OLAP or OLTP workload).
 In early 2017, I began to look into this problem and tried to understand the implication.
-With my colleagues, we investigated massive amount of AI workloads in Philly, Microsoft's early GPU cluster management system designed for deep learning training.
+With my colleagues, we investigated a massive amount of AI workloads in Philly, Microsoft's early GPU cluster management system designed for deep learning training.
 We shared our findings in {% cite DBLP:conf/usenix/JeonVPQXY19 %}.
 We explained our thoughts on the scheduling primitives for training jobs {% cite DBLP:conf/osdi/XiaoBRSKHPPZZYZ18 %}, and emphasized on the importance of topology aware scheduling {% cite DBLP:conf/osdi/ZhaoHYZYZYLWXW20 %} in the AI era.